catalyst-fp7/documents/interoperability/interoperability.md

 Some are static (images), some dynamic (widgets).
 Some allow entering additional data to enrich the visualisation, or navigating the concept map.
-All re-usable visualisations need to be sharable on the wider Internet for maximum impact (social networks, emails or sometimes even print).
+All re-usable visualisations need to be shareable on the wider Internet for maximum impact (social networks, emails or sometimes even print).

 These components take as input one or both of: